cmspam/dnsv4/README.md

 - Applications will try IPv4 first when both are available
 - IPv6 still works for domains that are IPv6-only
 - Better reliability in environments with problematic IPv6 connectivity
-- Faster connections by avoiding IPv6 timeout delays when IPv4 is available
+- Avoids IPv6 timeout delays

 ## Prerequisites